Do you ever get tired of being on the go-go-go when you travel?

 Does everything whip by so fast you don't even remember where you've been or whom you've met?
 Have you been traveling so much you're suffering from travel burnout?

-Squeezing every possible moment out of all-too-short vacations or trips is something we all try to do.
+Squeezing every possible moment out of our travels is something we all try to do.

 Sometimes, settling down for a week teaches you more about a culture than any amount of rapid sightseeing.